-If you are using a butt cut or die-cut label, make sure adhesive contamination does not occur.
-Labels use varying levels and types of adhesive, as well as a variety of liner materials and face stocks.
-Adhesive can ooze with all label stocks.
+If you are using a butt cut or die-cut label, then make sure adhesive contamination does not occur.
+Labels use varying levels and types of adhesive, as well as a variety of liner materials and facestock papers.
+Adhesive can ooze from all label stocks.
 Make sure die-cuts are free of adhesive stringers.
-Zone coating or pattern adhesive with a 1-mm (0.04-in.) or larger non-adhesive border provides the greatest protection from adhesive contamination.
+To prevent adhesive contaminations, use zone coating or pattern adhesive with a non-adhesive border of about 1-mm (0.04-in.) or larger.

-If zone coating is not used, we recommend a stripped edge matrix.
+If zone coating is not used, then we recommend a stripped edge matrix.
 The stripped edge matrix varies with the type of face stock, liner, and adhesive materials.
 See the following table for stripped edge matrix guidelines.
-Measurements may vary ± 0.5 mm.
+Measurements may vary ±0.5 mm.